GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
+> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
 >
-> ~ *Simon Peyton Jones*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts